Get rent help in Binghamton and Broome County.

-Most of the programs focus on the low income, unemployed, senior citizens, and disabled, however anyone can receive advice and referrals.
+Most of the programs focus on the low income, unemployed, senior citizens, and disabled, however anyone can receive advice as well as referrals.
 Some services are also available for the homelessness as well as people on the verge of being evicted.
 These programs can help pay for security deposits, first month’s rent, moving costs, and even provide motel or hotel vouchers.
 Every year thousands of Broome County New York residents receive some form of housing and rental assistance.

 Binghamton Planning, Housing and Community Development.
 Call (607) 772-7028.
 They also may be able to provide rent funds from the federal government stimulus funded Homeless Prevention and Rapid Rehousing program.